Learning Autonomous Surgical Irrigation and Suction with the da Vinci Research Kit Using Reinforcement Learning: Results

 A typical suboptimal outcome during irrigation is that the robot's EE does not always aim at the ketchup, leading to some parts of the ketchup not being affected by the irrigation.
 One example is shown in Fig.~\ref{fig:suboptimal_or_failure}a.
 In this trial, the EE correctly aimed for the ketchup region initially but failed to continue to target the upper part after irrigation started, leaving the part not irrigated.

 For suction, the typical failure case is that the agent fails to navigate the EE to a pool of liquid, which is more likely to occur when the pool is small.
-In the example shown in Fig.~\ref{fig:suboptimal_or_failure}b, the EE was navigated to the top-left side initially but continued to move to the lower-right before removing all liquid in the top-left side.
+In the example shown in Fig.~\ref{fig:suboptimal_or_failure}b, the EE was navigated to the top-left side initially but continued to move to the lower-right before removing all liquid on the top-left side.
 The agent eventually attempted to move the EE back to the top-left but failed due to the EE touching the container and violating the force constraint, as will be discussed in Section~\ref{sec:other_limitations_future_work}.
 In the trial shown in Fig.~\ref{fig:suboptimal_or_failure}c, no attempt was even made to guide the EE to the remaining liquid pool.
-This is barely seen during the evaluation in the simulator, but more frequent in the real world, which can be related to the sim-to-real gap.
+This is barely seen during the evaluation in the simulator, but is more frequent in the real world.
+One possible reason is the sim-to-real gap, as discussed in Section~\ref{sec:sim_to_real_gap}.